achraf-jeday/Drupal8MigrateTraining/README.md

 );
 ```

-Use this command to revert the status of broken migration:
+Use this command to revert the status of a broken migration:

 ```
 drush php-eval "var_dump(Drupal::keyValue('migrate_status')->set('migration_id', 0));"